The Hidden Costs of Building Your Own Data Masking tool

 Schemas change, new data sources appear, detection rules drift, and audits demand documentation.
 This work often falls on senior engineers because it touches critical systems.

-Every hour spent maintaining masking logic is an hour not spent improving core product features, advancing analytics, shipping AI capabilities, or expanding into new markets.
+Moreover, time spent maintaining masking logic is an hour not spent improving core product features, advancing analytics, shipping AI capabilities, or expanding into new markets.
 This opportunity cost rarely appears in planning documents, but it shapes long-term velocity.

 When Building In-House Can Still Make Sense